 - Online smart sizing

-You might not know about it from its site but Felix and Iris does offer a ‘try at home’ service of the kind that Warby Parker made famous.
+You might not know about it from its site but Felix and Iris does offer a ‘try at home’ service of the kind that other retailers made famous - read our Warby Parker review for a brand that excels at this type of service.
 It is there, advertised on the front page, but it’s buried amongst the rows and rows of frames, looking like a two-inch square apology.